prokls/turingmachine.js/README.rst

 * tape *always* trims default values
 * simplify history in export, but don't break it
-* Implementation of history size
+* implementation of history size

 1.0.0 release
 ~~~~~~~~~~~~~

-* Basic interaction with tape
+* basic interaction with tape
+  clicking on left/right side reveals tape content there
 * JFLAP export
+* set parameters with hash in GET query
+* easter egg

 1.4.0 release
 ~~~~~~~~~~~~~

-* Instruction graph with springy.js
+* instruction graph with springy.js

 cheers,
 meisterluk